Anisotropic mesh quality measures and adaptation for polygonal meshes: Anisotropic mesh quality measures

 \begin{definition} The generalized barycentric coordinates for a given $n$-gon $T$ are the functions $\lambda_i\,:\, T\to \bbR$, $i=1,\ldots,n$ satisfying \begin{enumerate} \item[(i)] (Non-negativity) All $\lambda_i(\vx)$ for $1\le i\le n$ are non-negative on $T$; \item[(ii)] (Linear precision) There hold

 \end{enumerate} \end{definition}

 Take a set of GBCs on $T_C$ and denote it by $(\lambda_1(\vxi), \lambda_2(\vxi),\ldots, \lambda_n(\vxi))$.
 We can define a mapping $\cF_T$ from $T_C$ to $T$ as

 Such a mapping is called a generalized barycentric mapping in literature and has important applications in several fields.
-An important non-trivial question is whether $\cF_T$ defines a bijection or not.
-Fortunately, it has been answered positively for two types of GBCs on convex polygons, Wachspress coordinates \cite{FloaterKosinka10} and piecewise linear coordinates \cite{Alexa00, Lipman12}.
+An important non-trivial question is whether $\cF_T$ defines a bijection or not. \revA{Fortunately, it has been answered positively for several types of GBCs \cite{Alexa00, Chen16, FloaterKosinka10, Lipman12, Schneider13, Schneider15}, including the case of piecewise linear coordinates which is discussed in the following.}